Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 - Review your brochure or website.
 It may not provide enough information or live up to the advertisement.

-- Check the employees handling the response are sufficiently trained.
+- Check that the employees handling the response are sufficiently trained.

 - Re-examine your price structure.
 Your prices may be unsuitable for your target market.